What’s your job title?

 What's your workspace setup like?

 I’m very fortunate to have a small home office.
-But because it’s small, my husband and I don’t have room for separate desks so we repurposed our former dining room table into a large desk for two.
+But because it’s small, my husband and I don’t have room for separate desks, so we repurposed our former dining room table into a large desk for two.

 This is a picture of my half of the office.
 I’ve got a fab 27” monitor and my 15” MacBook Pro monitor on my desk.
-My space has an art corner full of paintings my kids and I have created together, and our New Zealand flag to reflect my husband’s Kiwi heritage.
+My space has an art corner full of paintings my kids, and I have created together, and our New Zealand flag to reflect my husband’s Kiwi heritage.
 I also have my mini recording studio and a cushy pillow for my dog assistants, Logan (the tan one) and Scout (the white and tan one with the floppy ears).

 What is your creative or design philosophy?

 When we opened the box to install our Nest thermostat, it was kind of a big moment for me because it crystallized some notions I’d had around the difference between good design and so-so design.
-The Nest taught me to appreciate the importance of empathy for the user; a particularly relevant lesson for e-learning design.
+The Nest taught me to appreciate the importance of empathy for the user; a particularly important lesson for e-learning design.

-Case in point: not only did the Nest come with super-easy-to-follow instructions and a beautiful intuitive interface, it also came with all the tools anyone would need to install it.
+Case in point: not only did the Nest come with super-easy-to-follow instructions and a beautifully intuitive interface, but it also came with all the tools anyone would need to install it.
 Even better, once installed, it lowered my electric bill and put me in control of my energy consumption.
 The designers of this product literally thought of everything that would stand in the way of me being a successful consumer.
-This level of thoughtful detail was so refreshing and it made so much sense.
+This level of thoughtful detail was so refreshing, and it made so much sense.
 With the barriers removed, I could talk about how much money I was saving on my electric bill and how awesome and smart I am as a consumer, rather than what a pain it was to install a thermostat.
-From beginning to end, my user experience was defined and designed for my personal success—not just for me being a better user of Nest’s product.
+From beginning to end, my user experience was defined and designed for my success—not just for me being a better user of Nest’s product.

 When it comes to designing e-learning, so much of what we do is about empathizing with individuals.
 Empathy comes into play in nearly everything we do, from the tone of our writing to the creative treatments we choose to the content story we coax from all the bullet points to the navigation we design to make it all easy to consume.